 But when it comes to video codecs, Xiph.org Foundation isn’t the only game in town.

 Over the last decade, several companies started building viable alternatives to patented video codecs.
 Mozilla worked on the Daala Project, Google released VP9, and Cisco created Thor for low-complexity videoconferencing.
 All these efforts had the same goal: to create a next-generation video compression technology that would make sharing high-quality video over the internet faster, more reliable, and less expensive.

 In 2015, Mozilla, Google, Cisco, and others joined with Amazon and Netflix and hardware vendors AMD, ARM, Intel, and NVIDIA to form AOMedia.
 As AOMedia grew, efforts to create an open video format coalesced around a new codec: AV1.
 AV1 is based largely on Google’s VP9 code and incorporates tools and technologies from Daala, Thor, and VP10.

 Mozilla loves AV1 for two reasons: AV1 is royalty-free, so anyone can use it free of charge.
 Software companies can use it to build video streaming into their applications.
 Web developers can build their own video players for their sites.
 It can open up business opportunities, and remove barriers to entry for entrepreneurs, artists, and regular people.
 Most importantly, a royalty-free codec can help keep high-quality video affordable for everyone.

-The second reason we love AV1 is that it delivers better compression technology than even high-efficiency codecs – about 30% better, according to a Moscow State University study.
+The second reason we love AV1 is that it delivers better compression technology than even high-efficiency codecs – about 30% better, according to a Moscow State University study and testing at Facebook.
 For companies, that translates to smaller video files that are faster and cheaper to transmit and take up less storage space in their data centers.
 For the rest of us, we’ll have access to gorgeous, high-definition video through the sites and services we already know and love.